Java Bindings for Rust: A Comprehensive Guide

 crate-type = [“cdylib”]

-Then, compile the Rust project into a shared library:
+Run the following command to compile the Rust project into a shared library:

 cargo build --release